Tech-at-DU/React-Fundamentals-tutorial/P11-Random-Space/content.md

----
-title: "Display a Random Space"
+# Display a Random Space
-slug: display-a-random-space
----

 ## Show a random public space